 “Tell me about it.”

-her heart, right at the curve of her breast.
-Oh, how she wanted to push it into
+above her heart, right at the curve of her breast.
+She wanted to push it into

 his palm, feel his grip mold around it.

-disappointed me, but my heart was never his to break.
-If I’m heartbroken at
+me, but my heart was never his to break.
+If I’m heartbroken at all, it’s

-all, it’s because I failed to trust my instincts in the first place and married
+because I failed to trust my instincts in the first place and married him

 “Did I stay with him so long?”
 A year of her life wasted.

 There was no harm telling the truth now.
-She was financially back on her feet.
+She was financially on her feet again.

 “He robbed me blind.
 It’s taken me time to recover enough money so that I could

-“You know any of us would have helped you out.”
+“You know any of us would have helped you.”

-should have relinquished and worked it out.
-No sense dragging the rest of you
+never should have relinquished and worked it out.
+No sense dragging the rest of

 He said that now, and Erica knew he meant every word, but…